aiming-lab/GRAPE/README.md

 #### In Simpler-Env

 Our data collection in Simpler-Env is embedded in Simpler-Env evaluation.
+You can collect trajectory data by modifying Simpler-Env files.

-What you should do is overwrite ./Simpler-env/simpler_env/evaluation/maniskill2_evaluator.py by ./Data Collection/maniskill2_evaluator.py
+What you need to do is:
+1. Overwrite./Simpler-env/simpler_env/evaluation/maniskill2_evaluator.py with./Data Collection/maniskill2_evaluator.py.
+2. Overwrite the modeling_prismatic.py in your tpo-model's folder with./Data Collection/modeling_prismatic.py.
-Then you can refer [**Simpler-Env**](#simpler-env) to run.
+3. Then you can refer to [**Simpler-Env**](#simpler-env) for running.

 #### In LIBERO